How Fast Can You Get Pregnant While Breastfeeding?

 - Health Tips for a Breastfeeding Mother, Unborn Child, and Newborn Baby

 - Is It Safe to Breastfeed While You Are Pregnant?

 - What Are the Benefits of Breastfeeding During Pregnancy?

 You might have heard people say that breastfeeding is a great natural contraceptive and wondered if it is true.
 While many women do not menstruate while they are breastfeeding, this does not mean that they are not fertile during this time.
 Using some means of contraception is essential if you are keen on avoiding pregnancy during your breastfeeding days.

-Can You Get Pregnant during Breastfeeding?
+Video: Can You Get Pregnant While Breastfeeding?

-But there is no way of determining when her body might decide to release an egg leading to ovulation.
-So, the chances of pregnancy during breastfeeding exist though it might be marginally lower.
+But there is no way of determining when her body might release an egg, leading to ovulation.
+So, the chances of becoming pregnant during breastfeeding do exist, though it might be marginally lower.

 How Does Breastfeeding Affect Pregnancy?

 There is increased production of the hormone prolactin in your body as a result of the nipples being stimulated during breastfeeding.
 Higher levels of prolactin mean a decrease in your fertility.
 This hormone prevents ovulation and keeps menstruation from happening.
 Prolactin levels are at their highest during nighttime and soon after you wake up.
 But, it is important to remember that there can be ovulation even if you do not experience any menstrual flow yet.